-Based on our planned use of the net proceeds from this offering, together with our existing cash and cash equivalents, we estimate that such funds will be sufficient to fund our operating expenses and capital expenditure requirements into

-.
-We anticipate that the net proceeds from this offering together with our existing cash and cash equivalents will be sufficient to allow us to
+Based on our planned use of the net proceeds from this offering, together with our existing cash and cash equivalents, we estimate that such funds will be sufficient to fund our operating expenses and capital expenditure requirements into the third quarter of 2021.
+We anticipate that the net proceeds from this offering together with our existing cash and cash equivalents will be sufficient to allow us to complete our ongoing clinical trials, including our Phase 2b clinical trial, of losmapimod and conduct IND-enabling studies for and initiate a Phase 1 clinical trial of FTX-HbF.

-.
 We will require additional capital to advance losmapimod through additional clinical trials, if required, to advance FTX-HbF through necessary clinical trials and to commercialize any of our product candidates, if we receive regulatory approval.
 We have based these estimates on assumptions that may prove to be wrong, including assumptions regarding the clinical trials necessary for FDA approval of our product candidates, and we could use our capital resources sooner than we currently expect.
 Due to the numerous risks and uncertainties associated with product development, including the risks and uncertainties with respect to successful enrollment and completion of clinical trials, at this time, we cannot reasonably estimate the amount of additional funding that will be necessary to complete the clinical development of losmapimod or any future product candidates.
 If we receive regulatory approval for losmapimod or other product candidates, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution.